modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-2.md

 ***

 ## 13.2.
-Steps in the development of Particle Physics
+Steps in the development of Particle Physics.

 Two steps correspond to developments of particle physics made in the period 1953 – 2012: P1- Classification of elementary particles (1953-1964), and P2- Beyond the Standard model (1964-2012).